dart-archive/www.dartlang.org/src/site/codelabs/ng2/5-piratenameservice.markdown

 A proper pirate name consists of a name and an appellation, such as "Margy the Fierce" or "Renée the Fighter".
-In this step, you add a service that returns a pirate name.
+In this step, you learn about Angular's support for dependency injection as you add a service that returns a pirate name.

 ## <i class="fa fa-anchor"> </i> Create a class for the pirate name service.